brittaniSavery/personal-website/content/posts/grandma-and-meshach.md

 tags:
   - personal
 newsletter: lifestyle
-description: "The last two years have sucked.
+description: "CW: death, suicide—The last two years have sucked.
 I have experienced unemployment, sickness, and the death of loved ones.
 Specifically I lost my grandma and my dog, Meshach, in December 2021.
-In this post, I talk about the good memories I have of them that help me combat my sorrow.
-(CW: death, suicide)"
+In this post, I talk about the good memories I have of them that help me combat my sorrow."
 meta:
-  description: "In December 2021, I lost my grandma and my dog, Meshach.
-Here, I count the good memories that help me combat my sorrow.
-(CW: death, suicide)"
+  description: "CW: death, suicide—In December 2021, I lost my grandma and my dog, Meshach.
+Here, I count the good memories that help me combat my sorrow."
 thumbnail: grandma-and-meshach.jpg
 ---